Kosovo's deputy prime minister quits over media law row

-PRISTINA (Reuters) - Kosovo’s justice minister and deputy prime minister, Hajredin Kuci, resigned on Friday after parliament passed a new penal code including two articles the European Union says will undermine the freedom of the press.
+PRISTINA (Reuters) - Kosovo’s justice minister and deputy prime minister Hajredin Kuci resigned on Friday after parliament passed a new penal code comprising two articles the European Union says will undermine the freedom of the press.

-The disputed articles force journalists to reveal their sources and make defamation a criminal offence.
+The disputed articles in the new penal code force journalists to reveal their sources and make defamation a criminal offence.

-Parliament approved the code in late April but President Atifete Jahjaga rejected it and returned it to parliament for a second vote but lawmakers again voted on Friday in favor of keeping both articles.
+Parliament approved the code in late April but President Atifete Jahjaga rejected it and returned it to parliament for a second vote.
+On Friday parliament again voted in favor of keeping both articles.

-Prime Minister Hashim Thaci said he was ashamed of parliament’s decision and would send the code back for a third vote, without the disputed articles.

-Members of his own party voted against removing the articles, which had been backed by the opposition.

-Thaci told an urgent cabinet meeting he could not “agree with the laws and codes that create fear among free media”.
+“I have publicly said that I will offer my resignation if these two famous articles... are again voted on in parliament,” Kuci told a news conference.

-Kuci, who has been Thaci’s closest ally since Kosovo declared independence from Serbia in 2008, told a news conference: “I can inform you that from this moment I have offered my resignation to the prime minister.”
+Kuci has been Prime Minister Hashim Thaci’s closest ally since Kosovo declared independence from Serbia in 2008.

+“I can inform you that from this moment I have offered my resignation to the prime minister,” Kuci said.

 The European Union representative in Kosovo said he was disappointed with parliament’s decision.